top of page

 Consultants: Dirk Nagel, Aqua Engineers (Waste Water Treatment), Kavit and Aurore (Solar Water Heating System)

-“for those who want a serene and beautiful place to come to, after meditating at the Inner Chamber of the Matrimandir.
+Temple Tree Retreat is a boutique resort that responds to the client’s vision to create a welcoming atmosphere “for those who want a serene and beautiful place to come to, after meditating at the Inner Chamber of the Matrimandir.

 The retreat responds to and engages with the landscape and sky – creating a dialogue between nature and the observer.
 On entering the site a carefully laid pathway of rough granite stones, flanked by precast concrete garden lamps lead one to the biopond that wraps itself around the entry verandah.
 The pink lilies and the sound of a water fountain greet the visitor inviting them to relax.